Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

 Cost

-The caves are currently open up to the public through the Wabasha Street Tours.
-They run year-round and cost $8 per person, 5 and under are free.
-Check their website for more details.
+The caves are open to the public through Wabasha Street Caves tours year-round.
+Current pricing is typically around $12–$15 for adults; children 5 and under are often free.
+Check their website or social pages for the latest schedule and prices.

-On the tour, you will hear stories about haunting and so much more.
+On the tour, you will hear stories about hauntings and St. Paul’s gangster era.

 Getting there

-The Wabasha Street Cave is located at 215 Wabasha Street South in St Paul.
-It is south of the Mississippi River, so if you don’t like driving in St. Paul’s Crazy streets, not to worry.
+The Wabasha Street Caves are located at 215 Wabasha Street South in St. Paul.
+They sit just south of the Mississippi River.
+If you don’t like driving city streets, not to worry.

-It is easy off the main road.
-They also have parking in a lot in front.
-If it’s full, there is additional parking around the corner in a much larger lot.
+Access is easy from the main road.
+There is a lot in front.
+If it’s full, there is additional parking around the corner in a larger lot.

 Tips for your visit

-- If you love the history of the 90s, check out the Saint Paul Gangster Tours that are offered by the same company.
+- If you love gangster-era history, check out the Saint Paul Gangster Tours offered by the same company.

-Schedule a Gangster Tour of St Paul Today.
-Ride in a motorcoach as they take you around St Paul and learn about their favorite hangouts.
+Schedule a Gangster Tour of St. Paul today.
+Ride in a motorcoach as they take you around St. Paul and share their favorite hangouts.
 Click here to get your tickets.

 Learn More

-St. Paul is filled with crazy histories and hauntings.
-So much so that you can make a whole day of visiting some of these haunted locations.
-But for more information specifically on the corruption during the Gangster era, check out John Dillinger Slept Here: A Crooks Tour Of Crime And Corruption In St Paul 1920-1936.
+St. Paul is filled with wild histories and hauntings.
+You can make a whole day of visiting haunted locations.
+For more on corruption during the gangster era, check out John Dillinger Slept Here: A Crooks’ Tour of Crime and Corruption in St. Paul, 1920–1936.

 Other Things to Do Around Wabasha Street Caves